Every summer as a nation, it seems we hit a point in which it feels like everything is fraying at the edges and we’re in danger of falling apart.

 The only thing you can truly control is yourself.
 You can’t control the market, you can’t control our domestic politics (unless, of course, anyone in the Trump administration is reading this — perhaps you people can!), and sometimes you can feel that there’s a real sense in which you can’t even, really, control your salary and income.

-And don’t lull yourself into the belief that you can, in fact, *fully* control your New York Metropolitan Area business, or your client behavior — that’s a clear path towards irrelevance and bankruptcy.
+And don’t lull yourself into the belief that you can, in fact, *fully* control your Greater New York City business, or your client behavior — that’s a clear path towards irrelevance and bankruptcy.
 But you CAN affect your business through effective sales and marketing.

 However, so much of what people do with their existing advertising doesn’t work.
 So I’ve put together some clear-eyed advice about what DOES work (and I’m speaking from personal experience here).